dolthub/docs/content/reference/sql/replication.md

 SET PERSIST @@GLOBAL.dolt_read_replica_remote = '<name>'
 ```

+_Note: after changing replication configuration options, the Dolt server process
+needs to be restarted before replication changes will take effect._

 ### Push (on write) from sources

 To push on write, a valid remote middleman must be configured: